-Ergobaby released the Ergobaby 360 in 2014, which is a great carrier for those who want baby to face out in an ergonomically correct position.
+- The Ergobaby 360 is a great carrier for those who want baby to face out in an ergonomically correct position.
 The 360 is ideal for 6-24 months.
 But since it’s a smaller carrier, it won’t last much longer than that.
 See the full review here.

 This carrier offers two seating positions – a narrow seat and a wide seat – which allows it to fit very well for all ages of infancy through toddlerhood.